 Following the completion of the construction phase for a floating, production, storage, and offloading (FPSO) vessel, Australia’s energy giant Woodside has tucked “another important milestone” under its belt for the first phase of Senegal’s first offshore oil development.

-Woodside Energy revealed on Tuesday that the construction phase for this FPSO, which is destined to be deployed at the Sangomar field off Senegal, has been completed.
+Woodside Energy revealed on Tuesday that the construction phase for this FPSO, destined to be deployed at the Sangomar field off Senegal, was completed.
 The first phase of this project will consist of a stand-alone FPSO, 23 subsea wells, and supporting subsea infrastructure designed to allow the tie-in of subsequent phases.